rabbitstack/fibratus/docs/kevents/network.md

 #### Recv

 Receives data from the socket.
-The kernel produces `Recv` events a process is ready to consume data sent by local or remote socket.
+The kernel produces `Recv` events when a process is ready to consume data sent by local or remote socket.

 #### Disconnect